stefanpejcic/dev.openpanel.com/docs/api/index.md

 - Click on the "Generate API Key" button.
 - Copy the generated API key and keep it secure.

-2. Step 2: Make Your First Request
+2. Make Your First Request

 With your API key in hand, you're ready to make your first API call.
 We recommend starting with a simple request to fetch your user information.
 Use the following example, replacing YOUR_API_KEY with your actual API key.